yaniveliash/grammy/README.md

 ## ❤️ Built On
 - [instagrapi](https://github.com/adw0rd/instagrapi)

 Grammy is private, local, and yours.
 No cloud.
 No API keys.
-Just safe, organic growth. 🌱
+Just organic growth. 🌱